aubreyrjones/lemon-py/README.md

 Skips are applied repeatedly, before checking for the next lexical token, until no skip consumes input.
 EOF is automatically emitted when the lexer reaches end of input.
-If the lexer has not reached the end of input, and no new token can be matched,
+If the lexer has not reached the end of input, and no new token can be matched, an exception is thrown.
+Likewise, an exception is thrown if the lexer is called again _after_ having sent the EOF token.

 An example `@lexdef` can be found in the example at the top of this readme.